 You can receive a personal health budget in most areas of England if you are eligible for this level of funding to pay for your care.

-By April 2014 everyone who is eligible for or receiving Continuing
+Everyone who is eligible for or receiving Continuing

 The Clinical Commissioning Group, responsible for commissioning services in your local area will also need to have the ability to both offer and support you to access a personal health budget.